. .

 Is it possible to meet the Lehmannaudio staff at trade shows?

-Pre- & Headphone Amps
+Pre- & Headphone Amp

-Questions about our Pre- and Headphone Amps.
+Questions about our Pre- and Headphone Amps

 What should be preferred: a high gain with plenty of reserve for the volume pot or a low gain with a volume setting between 12 and 4 o’clock?